meilisearch/documentation/create/how_to/aws.md

 ...
 ```

 You're all set to use MeiliSearch in production with AWS!
+If you have any issues with our AWS image, please create an issue in [this repository](https://github.com/meilisearch/meilisearch-aws).